 JRN 361.
 Sports Reporting (SPS 361).3 Credits.

-This course introduces students to coverage of sports for the news media and includes writing game stories and sports profiles.
+This course introduces students to coverage of sports for the news media and includes event coverage, profiles and trend pieces.

 JRN 362.
 The Story of Football (SPS 362).3 Credits.